Home · Travel Guides

 Some operators discount unsold seats 2 to 4 weeks before departure to avoid running at partial capacity.
 These deals can, but the trade-offs are real.
 Limited destination choices.
 Fewer date options.
 Less time to prepare, sort out visas, or arrange your own flights around the tour.

-This strategy works best for flexible travellers who can commit quickly and aren't fixed on a specific itinerary.
-It's a poor strategy for bucket-list experiences with limited capacity, more on that below.
+This strategy works best for flexible travelers who can commit quickly and aren’t fixed on a specific itinerary.
+It’s a poor strategy for bucket-list experiences with limited capacity, more on that below.

 How Far Ahead to Book, by Destination